dreamplayerzhang/vcbld/README.md

     add                               Add package to the project.
     remove                            Remove package from the project.
     vcpkg   [vcpkg command]           Runs vcpkg commands.
-    cmake   [debug|release ± args]    Runs cmake in the output directory using the vcpkg toolchain. make    [± make arguments]        Runs make in the output directory. help                              Show help.
+    cmake   [cmake arguments]         Runs cmake in the output directory using the vcpkg toolchain. make    [make arguments]          Runs make in the output directory. help                              Show help.

     --version                         Current vcbld version in use.